Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

-Using the FSR corresponding to the resonances shown in Fig.\ref{fig:Figure2}(e), we extracted the metawaveguide group index, $n_{\mathrm{g}}$, from the relation $\delta\lambda_{\mathrm{FSR}} = \frac{c n_{\mathrm{g}}}{L}$, where $c$ is the speed of light in vacuum and $L = 2\pi r$ is the length of the ring.
-Due to the inverse frequency-wavevector dispersion relation (shown in Fig.\ref{fig:Figure1}(c)), the group index, $n_{\mathrm{g}}$, for the Huygens' band is negative.
-The flat and descending FSR depicted in Fig.\ref{fig:Figure2}(e) correspond to zero and anomalous group velocity dispersion (GVD), respectively.
-The dispersion parameter, $D_{\mathrm{\lambda}} = \frac{\partial}{\partial\lambda} \frac{1}{v_{\mathrm{g}}}$, where $v_{\mathrm{g}} = -1/n_{\mathrm{g}}$, also follows this behavior.
-Fig.\ref{fig:Figure2}(f) depicts the group index, $n_{\mathrm{g}}$, averaging -4.65 in the central zone of the Huygens' band, decreasing to -10 near the PBG edges.
+Using the FSR corresponding to the resonances shown in Figure~\ref{fig:Figure2}(e), we extracted the metawaveguide group index, $n_{\mathrm{g}}$, from the relation $FSR = \delta\lambda_{\mathrm{FSR}} = \frac{\lambda^{2}}{n_{\mathrm{g}} L_{\mathrm{o}}}$, where $\lambda = \frac{n_{\mathrm{eff}}L_{\mathrm{o}}}{m}$ is the resonance wavelength, $n_{\mathrm{eff}}$ is the metawaveguide effective index, $L_{\mathrm{o}} = 2\pi r$ is the ring circumference, and $m =$ 1, 2, 3,... is the integer of the mode number.
+Due to the inverse frequency-wavevector dispersion relation (shown in Figure~\ref{fig:Figure1}(c)), the group index, $n_{\mathrm{g}}$, for the Huygens' band is negative.
+The flat and descending $FSR$ depicted in Figure~\ref{fig:Figure2}(e) correspond to zero and anomalous group velocity dispersion (GVD), respectively.
+The dispersion parameter, $D_{\mathrm{\lambda}} = \frac{\partial}{\partial\lambda} \frac{1}{v_{\mathrm{g}}}$, where $v_{\mathrm{g}} = -c/n_{\mathrm{g}}$ and $c$ is the light velocity in free space, also follows this behavior.
+Figure~\ref{fig:Figure2}(f) depicts the group index, $n_{\mathrm{g}}$, averaging -4.65 in the central zone of the Huygens' band, decreasing to -10 near the PBG edges.
 In contrast, the dispersion parameter, $D_{\mathrm{\lambda}}$, in the same plot demonstrates near zero dispersion in the central zone which eventually declines to -10,000 ps/nm·km as the photonic bandgap is approached.
-Such feature is unique for the Huygens' metawaveguide ring resonators, as shown in the comparison with the conventional and the SWG ring resonators presented in Fig. S3 in Supporting Information Section III.
+Such feature is unique for the Huygens' metawaveguide ring resonators, as shown in the comparison with the conventional and the SWG ring resonators presented in Figure S4 in Supporting Information Section IV.